 * Corn jumps 1.5% on demand hopes following U.S.-China talks

-* Decline in U.S. crop ratings support underpins CBOT futures (Recasts with U.S.-China trade talks, adds quote)
+* Decline in U.S. crop ratings underpins CBOT futures (Adds European trading, additional comment)

-SINGAPORE, Aug 25 (Reuters) - Chicago corn futures rose 1.5% on Tuesday with the market climbing to a more than six-week high, buoyed by expectations of higher Chinese demand for U.S. farm products following talks between the two countries.
+HAMBURG/SINGAPORE, Aug 25 (Reuters) - Chicago corn futures rose 1.5% on Tuesday, hitting their highest in more than six weeks, buoyed by expectations of higher Chinese demand for U.S. farm products following talks between the two countries.

-There was additional support for U.S. grain and oilseed markets after the U.S. Department of Agriculture (USDA) pegged the condition of crops behind market expectations.
+There was additional support for U.S. grain and oilseed markets after the U.S. Department of Agriculture (USDA) late on Monday assessed the condition of U.S. crops behind market expectations.

-The USDA’s good-to-excellent ratings on Monday for the country’s corn and soybean crops fell even further than the expected 2 percentage points each as conditions in the Midwest deteriorated due to hot and dry weather.
+The USDA’s good-to-excellent ratings on Monday for U.S. corn and soybean crops fell further than analyst expectations after storms and continued unfavourable U.S. weather.

-Corn experienced the biggest decline, with just 64% of the crop rated good to excellent, a 5 percentage point fall from last week and 3% lower than analyst expectations.
+U.S. Corn experienced a large decline, with just 64% of the U.S. crop rated good-to-excellent, down from 69% last week and below analyst expectations of 67%.

 Our Standards: The Thomson Reuters Trust Principles.